 There are certain types of evidence that will strengthen the injured party’s case.
 Photographs of the accident scene – from all angles – are very important.
 Witness statements, police reports, and medical records are also critical in establishing both liability and damages.
 Documentation regarding the truck driver, employment status, and the truck itself are also important.
 These types of documents include:

-- The truck driver’s driving history, including records of any violations;
+- The trucker’s driving history, including records of any violations

 If I’m injured in a truck accident, who can I potentially bring a lawsuit against?